RamPreetham/Humot/README.md

 # HUMOT

-This is a small full‑stack Next.js 14 project styled to match the futuristic AI Agentic screenshots you shared.
+This is a small full‑stack Next.js 14 project styled to match the futuristic AI Agentic platform

 It includes: